YingchangLiu/dotfiles/pkgbuilds/archive/matlab/README.md

 ## Tips

 * You probably want to run this locally, since the package will be large.
 Turn off compression if this package will only be installed on the build machine.
-  * This cuts a fair amount of time from the build and compression is unnecessary on local machines.
+  This cuts a fair amount of time from the build and compression is unnecessary on local machines.
-  * Compression can be turned off like so: `PKGEXT=".pkg.tar" makepkg [...]`
-  * See MAKEPKG(8) and MAKEPKG.CONF(5) for more info
 * You may also use `tar` instead of packing it into `zst` and modify the PKGBUILD when preparing the off-line installer.
 * If you are managing your own repos, depending on bandwidth and size constants, exclude this package from your work-flow.